-If debris fell from a truck and struck your car, it is important to seek the help of the Fort Myers truck accident attorneys at Lusk, Drasites & Tolisano.
-Our team is well versed in this area of law and can put our knowledge to use in your case.
+If debris fell from a truck and struck your car, it is important to seek the help of our truck accident attorneys.
+Our truck accident lawyers are well-versed in this area of law and can put their knowledge to use in your case.

 Cargo on trucks must be able to withstand certain forces associated with acceleration and deceleration.
-These rules are in place to prevent accidents resulting from falling debris, which can roll off and hit a vehicle behind it, force a vehicle to brake or suddenly veer off the road to avoid the debris, release hazardous chemicals into the air, or cause a slippery or unsafe condition on the road.
+These rules are in place to prevent car accidents resulting from falling debris, which can roll off and hit a vehicle behind it, force a vehicle to brake or suddenly veer off the road to avoid the debris, release hazardous chemicals into the air, or cause a slippery or unsafe condition on the road.

 If you have been harmed by falling debris, you can potentially seek damages from the party that failed to secure the cargo properly.
 In practical terms, this will typically be the truck driver, the trucking company that employed the driver, or both.
-The claim you will file will be rooted in the theory of negligence, which in this situation is a failure to exercise reasonable care while driving.
+The claim you file will be rooted in the theory of negligence, which in this situation is a failure to exercise reasonable care while driving.

 If you establish negligence, you probably will be able to recover compensation for your harm, possibly including medical expenses, pain and suffering, lost wages, lost benefits, property damage, and more.
 The exact amount of compensation will vary depending on the details of the case.
 The damages can be obtained in a lump sum or through installments over time.

 It is important to note that you have a limited amount of time to file your accident claim in Florida.
-Under state law, you have four years from the date of the accident to file a personal injury lawsuit.
+Under state law, you have 4 years from the date of the truck accident to file a personal injury lawsuit.
 Failing to file within this time could mean losing your right to compensation.

 If you have lost a loved one in a truck accident, you may be able to seek damages through a wrongful death claim.
 These cases are time-sensitive and complicated, which is why it is crucial to act quickly if you are contemplating such a claim.
 Wrongful death damages may include medical bills prior to the decedent’s death, funeral costs, loss of companionship, and more.

-If you or a loved one has been harmed in a crash caused by falling debris, it is important to consult a motor vehicle collision attorney to explore your options.
-At Lusk, Drasites & Tolisano, our Fort Myers truck accident lawyers can work diligently to pursue the compensation you deserve in your case.
+If you or a loved one has been harmed in a truck crash caused by falling debris, it is important to consult a truck accident lawyer to explore your options.
+At Lusk, Drasites, & Tolisano, our truck accident lawyers can work diligently to pursue the compensation you deserve in your case.